PlakarKorp/docs.plakar.io/content/commands/plakar/main/sync/index.md

 The
 **plakar sync**
-command syncronize snapshots between two Plakar repositories.
+command synchronize snapshots between two Plakar repositories.
 If a specific snapshot ID is provided, only snapshots with matching IDs will be synchronized.